Sebastian Hausner: IFK Göteborg

 On 30 January 2023, Hausner signed with Allsvenskan club IFK Göteborg on a deal until 2026.
 He made his debut for the club on 5 March, starting in a 4–0 home defeat against IFK Norrköping in Svenska Cupen.
 He was criticised after the game by pundit Astrit Ajdarević, after failing to clear the ball which led to Norrköping's opening goal.
 His league debut following on 2 April, the first matchday of the season, again featuring in the starting lineup as Göteborg lost 1–0 at home to IFK Värnamo.
 On 27 August, he scored his first goal for Blåvitt, as well as his first professional goal, helping them to a 4–2 home victory against BK Häcken.
 Hausner ended the season with one goal in 25 total appearances for the club.

 AC Horsens

 On 17 July 2024, Hausner signed with Danish 1st Division club AC Horsens on a four-year contract.

+On 31 August 2026, Hausner joined Allsvenskan club AIK on a loan until the end of the 2026 season.

 International career

 Hausner played six times for the under-16 national team in 2016 and in 11 games for the under-17 from 2016 to 2017.
 From 2017 to 2018 Hausner played in 6 games for the under-18 and from 2018 to 2019 in 4 games for the Denmark under-19 team.

-On 24 August 2020, Hausner was called-up by Denmark under-21 national coach Albert Capellas for the squad for the 2021 UEFA European Under-21 Championship qualifiers against Ukraine and Northern Ireland.
+On 24 August 2020, Hausner was called up by Denmark under-21 national coach Albert Capellas for the squad for the 2021 UEFA European Under-21 Championship qualifiers against Ukraine and Northern Ireland.